 Le Monastère des Augustines

-Our first stop, the reconstructed, renovated and transformed Le Monastère des Augustines should have been easy to find, only a 10-minute walk from the Gare du Palais.
+Our first stop, Le Monastère des Augustines should have been easy to find, only a 10-minute walk from the Gare du Palais.
 Travelling with my boyfriend was a bonus, since we arrived into the city at night and my sense of direction may need a little… improvement.
 The building is huge, but the entrance is tucked away down an unassuming street.
 We peeked into a small break in the stone wall that lined the road and were taken aback by the magnificence of the converted monastery.

 Upon entering, there is an instinctual hush about the place.
 “Hushing” is not something I’m usually good at doing, but what felt at first like a light chastising (stay quiet!) soon transformed into what it was intended to be: a calming force.
 The grounds are designed to be functional and soothing; public spaces are well-kept and dotted with chaise lounges, rooms are furnished with no more – and no less – than what is necessary to be comfortable.